wezelball/rt_temp_controller/README.md

 Also note that the pot should adjust the setpoint as well as moving the window to center the setpoint in it.

+04/12/15
+Setup to use a Raspberry Pi model B to develop code for the Arduino.
+Upgraded GLCD to OpenGLCD.